Cray-HPE/docs-csm/operations/resiliency/Recreate_StatefulSet_Pods_on_Another_Node.md

 # Recreate StatefulSet Pods on Another Node

 Some pods are members of StatefulSets, meaning that there is a very specific number of them, each likely running on a different node.
 Similar to DaemonSets, these pods will never be recreated on another node as long as they are sitting in a `Terminating` state.

 **Warning:** This procedure should only be done for pods that are known to no longer be running.
 Corruption may occur if the worker node is still running when deleting the deleting the StatefulSet pod in a `Terminating` state.

 The design of StatefulSet pods prohibits the creation of new pods on another node.
 This is the expected behavior for StatefulSet pods.
 In many cases, the StatefulSet is a set of only one pod.
 If a StatefulSet pod needs to be recreated on another node, the `Terminating` pod needs to be force deleted and then it will automatically recreate.

 This procedure prevents services from being taken out of service when a node goes down.

-### Prerequisites
+## Prerequisites

 - A StatefulSet pod failed to be moved to another healthy non-compute node \(NCN\) acting as a worker node.
 - If the network is being brought down temporarily during testing, ignore any issues with StatefulSet pods until the testing is complete.
 These errors should be ignored because the nodes could have the network restored, and then the `Terminating` pod may go `ACTIVE` temporarily \(causing a race and corruption\) if it comes up at the same time as another StatefulSet running the pod.
 This is much more likely to occur during testing of a network outage.

-### Procedure
+## Procedure

 1. View the StatefulSet pods on the system.

-    Any of the pods with `x/1` in the READY column could be on a node that goes down, at which point that service will no longer be available.
+    Any of the pods with `x/1` in the `READY` column could be on a node that goes down, at which point that service will no longer be available.

     ```bash
-    ncn-w001# kubectl get statefulsets -A
+    ncn-mw# kubectl get statefulsets -A
     ```

     Example output:

-    ```
+    ```text
     NAMESPACE        NAME                                                   READY              AGE
     backups          benji-k8s-postgresql                                   1/1                2d14h
     nexus            nexus                                                  1/1                2d14h